miku/exploreio/Slides.md

 }
 ```

-* What is it?
-Something ([]byte) it is able to write it.
+What is it?
+Something that is able to write on your behalf.
 Must not modify or retain p.

 ----